-- Happens in The Simpsons when both Homer drunkenly marries a cocktail waitress in Vegas and the waitress shows up in a later episode as an unwanted spouse.
+- Happens in The Simpsons when both Homer and Flanders drunkenly marry two cocktail waitresses in Vegas and a waitress shows up in a later episode as an unwanted spouse.

 - The Powerpuff Girls has the Mayor's wife.
 Rarely mentioned and almost never seen, but on the few occasions she does come up it's made abundantly clear that the Mayor doesn't care for her much.
 He was willing to give her up to a bunch of thugs for them to spare Miss Bellum.

 - In The Critic, Jay was an unwanted spouse of his ex-wife Ardeth.
 She even admitted to his face about regretting marrying him during their wedding day.

 - In Moral Orel, Clay and Bloberta Puppington are in a completely loveless marriage that is explored in the third season.
 In the episode that explains the circumstances of them getting married, it's shown that Bloberta was desperate to be with someone and ended up with Clay after driving him to alcoholism by justifying to herself that he would need someone to help him.
 They cannot get divorced due to the hyper-Conservative environment of their town and in the epilogue it's hinted that they grow old and miserable together.

 - It is revealed in the comic tie-in The Search for Avatar: The Last Airbender that Ursa was pretty much kidnapped to be Ozai's wife.